FrostFoe/PinClone/README.md

 - `src/types/`: TypeScript type definitions.
 - `sql/schema.sql`: The complete SQL script to set up the database.

-## Key Features
+## Key Features (Targeted by New Schema)

 - **Supabase Auth**: User signup, login, logout.
-- **Pin Display**: Fetches and displays pins from Supabase on the homepage and individual pin pages.
-- **Create Pin**: Users can upload images and create new pins, saved to Supabase.
-- **User Profiles**: Fetches and displays user profile information.
-Profile editing page allows updates to Supabase, including avatar uploads.
+- **User Profiles**: Extended user profile data.
-- **User Search**: Search for users by username or full name.
-Pin search service also exists.
+- **Pin Management**: Create, display, update, delete pins.
+- **Tagging**: Pins can be tagged and searched/filtered by tags.
+- **Likes**: Users can like/unlike pins.
+- **Comments**: Users can comment on pins.
+- **Boards/Collections**: Users can create boards and save pins to them.
+- **Follows**: Users can follow other users.
+- **Search**: Functionality for searching users and pins (backend services exist, UI for pin search TBD).
 - **Responsive Design**: Masonry layout for pins, mobile-friendly UI.
 - **Loading & Error States**: Skeletons, spinners, and toasts for better UX.

-## Next Steps / To-Do
+## Next Steps / To-Do (Post Schema Update)

+- Implement UI and services for all new features:
+    - Tag creation and association with pins.
+    - Liking/unliking pins.
+    - Commenting on pins (viewing, adding, editing, deleting).
+    - Board creation, adding/removing pins from boards.
+    - Following/unfollowing users.
+    - Displaying follower/following counts.
+    - Integrating pin search results into UI.
 - Implement "forgot password" functionality.
 - Add OAuth providers (Google, GitHub, etc.).
-- Implement liking, saving/collecting pins into boards, and commenting features.
-- Refine infinite scrolling with more robust error handling and end-of-list indicators.
+- Refine infinite scrolling with more robust error handling and end-of-list indicators for all relevant feeds.
-- Implement optimistic updates for actions like creating pins or updating profiles.
+- Implement optimistic updates for actions like liking, commenting, saving to boards.
-- Expand RLS policies for more complex features (e.g., sharing, private boards).
+- Expand RLS policies for more complex scenarios (e.g., collaborative boards, private messages).
-- Add more sophisticated search filters (e.g., by tags, colors).
+- Add more sophisticated search filters (e.g., by tags, colors for pins).
-- Implement UI for pin search results.
-- Add Framer Motion for more advanced animations.
+- Add Framer Motion for more advanced animations if desired.
+- Enhance the `handle_new_user` trigger for more robust unique username generation if needed, though app-level profile settings provide a good fallback.
+- Write comprehensive tests.